J-Harle/HADES/README.md

 This will generate 5000 molecules and optimise, then perform a frequency calculation and subsequently predict the impact sensitivity of the molecules

 ## Todo:
-- For -g add a cli arg for the number of molecules to be generated
 - For -opt add a choice of MACE model size / program to use (Can only use ASE supported programs)
-- For all modules, add a -cpu command to specify the number of cpus which can be used
+- For all parrallelised modules, add a -cpu command to specify the number of cpus which can be used